At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Lyapunov functions and classification of Markov chains

+\chaptermark{Classification of Markov chains} As one can see from results for diffusion processes in Section \ref{sec:introduction}, their classification heavily relies on the asymptotic behaviour of the ratio $2m_1(x)/m_2(x)$ at infinity.
+Roughly speaking, \begin{itemize} \item If $2m_1(x)/m_2(x) \le -(1+\varepsilon)/x$ for all sufficiently large $x$, then some neighborhood of zero is positive recurrent; \item If $2m_1(x)/m_2(x) \le (1-\varepsilon)/x$ for all sufficiently large $x$, then some neighborhood of zero is recurrent; \item If $2m_1(x)/m_2(x)\ge (1+\varepsilon)/x$ for all sufficiently large $x$, then any compact set is transient. \end{itemize}

+For diffusion processes, the necessary and sufficient conditions for positive recurrence/recurrence/transience involving the ratio $2m_1(x)/m_2(x)$ are available, see \eqref{ex:1.cond}--\eqref{ex:1.cond.tran}.
+For Markov chains, similar necessary and sufficient conditions in terms of the ratio $2m_1(x)/m_2(x)$ are not available as it is for diffusion processes.

-As one can see, the classification of diffusions relies on the asymptotic behaviour of the ratio $2m_1(x)/m_2(x)$.
-In this chapter we are going to introduce criteria for transience, recurrence and positive recurrence of discrete time Markov chains by constructing Lyapunov functions which depend on the ratio of truncated moments of the chain in a very similar to \eqref{ex:1.cond}--\eqref{ex:1.cond.tran} way.
+In this chapter we introduce criteria for transience, recurrence and positive recurrence of discrete time Markov chains by constructing Lyapunov functions which depend on the ratio of truncated moments of the chain which are motivated by \eqref{ex:1.cond}--\eqref{ex:1.cond.tran}.
+Let us recall standard sufficient conditions for positive recurrence, recurrence, and transience in terms of test functions. \begin{theorem}[{\cite[Theorem 11.0.1]{MT}}] Let $L(x)$ be a non-negative test function such that, for some $x_*$ and $\varepsilon>0$,